subSri/AI_Algorithms/README.md

 # AI_Algorithms
-8 puzzle problem using A star Search and Iterative Deepening Search
+1) 8 puzzle problem using A star Search and Iterative Deepening Search
+2) Minimax and Alpha Beta Pruning on a Tree taking basarray utility values and depth of tree as input